skip to main content

 Training and Wellness Checks

-All correctional staff, volunteers, and inmates are trained on the agency’s heat procedures as well as the signs and treatment of heat-related illnesses.
+All staff, volunteers, and inmates are trained on the agency’s heat procedures as well as the signs and treatment of heat-related illnesses.
 Additional educational materials are posted throughout the unit to provide extra resources.

 Transportation